Code0Em/webdev-professional-page/README.md

 <img src="./images/wireframe-mobile.png" alt="Screenshot of wireframe for mobile.
 This is the same as the wireframe for medium screens, but the header/navigation bar and all of the header sections are no longer included." width="50%"/><br>

 To meet the aims of the project and build the page (as per the wireframes above), CSS flexboxes, grids and media queries were added into the original starter code.
-This included three individual grids for the “About me”, “Work” and “Contact me” sections.

-On reflection, a CSS grid applied to the `<main>` element may have been a better approach (e.g. would have allowed for easier symmetry across the three sections).
+On the current build, three individual CSS grids have been used to structure the “About me”, “Work” and “Contact me” sections respectively.
+Yet, on reflection, a CSS grid applied to the `<main>` element may have been a better approach; for example, this would have allowed for easier symmetry across the three sections.

 The design for mobile is also, arguably, a ‘pared down’ version of the design for larger resolutions.
 To combat this, a mobile-first approach could have been considered from the outset (Interaction Design Foundation, 2016).